Table of Contents

 Rummy

-In Rummy, the objective is to form sequences and sets by melding cards from your hand with the ones already on the table.
 A sequence is a group of three or more consecutive cards of the same suit, while a set is a group of three or four cards of the same rank but different suits.
-The first player to successfully form all their sequences and sets and discard their remaining cards wins the game.
+If you become the first player to successfully form all sequences and sets (without any remaining cards in hand), you win the game.

 Rummy 500